 Pension Costs.
 The increase in retirement cost driven by lower investment returns of the California Public Employees Retirement System ("CalPERS") is a significant budgetary challenge facing the City.
 The payments made to the retirement system equaled 16.2% of the City's General Fund in the Fiscal Year 2016-17 budget and are estimated at \$24.5 million in 2017-18, or 14.7% of the 2017-18 Proposed Budget.
 Over the last several years CalPERS has made a series of changes that have resulted in higher contribution rates.
 The impact of these cost increases has been partially offset through negotiations with the City's bargaining groups, and has resulted in the implementation of pension reform.
 Under the negotiated pension reform, employees have agreed to pay an increased share of pension costs, thereby reducing the impact of pension cost increases to the City's budget.
+The City's required contributions will be further impacted by changes in actuarial assumptions approved by CalPERS in December 2016.
 See "Pension Plans."